When you live in a warmer climate, or when you’re facing a long, hot summer, choosing supportive footwear becomes challenging.

 Five Ways to Stay Safe and Comfy in Sandals

-- More is More: Backless sandals may be cute and make for fewer tan lines, but when it comes to shoes, more material means more support, not to mention less foot pain.
-When you walk in shoes without backings, your toes grip down and your heels slide back and forth, causing damage to your skin and possibly leading to the buildup of calluses.
-As a rule of thumb, if you’re spending more than an hour or two in a pair of sandals, make sure they have a back end to prevent rubbing.
+Rule #1: More is More.
+Backless sandals may be cute (and make for fewer tan lines) but when it comes to your shoes, more material means more support, not to mention less foot pain.
+When you walk in shoes without backings, your toes have to grip down to keep your shoe in place.
+Plus, your heels slide back and forth, causing damage to your skin and possibly leading to the buildup of calluses (hardened areas of skin that develop overtime as a result of repetitive friction.)
+As a rule of thumb, if you’re spending more than an hour or two in a pair of sandals, make sure they have a back end to prevent rubbing and other problems.

 Rule #2: Make SURE the shoe fits.
 When you find the last pair of designer sandals on sale, and they’re just a touch too big, the temptation is to buy them anyways, since the looser-style shoe lends itself to a broader sizing interpretation.
 In fact, some women think of this idea as a ‘shoe hack;’ they buy shoes that are a little too large, so that, if their feet start to swell, the shoes will still fit (I’m looking in your direction, Meghan Markle.)
 I understand how hard it can be to walk away from an otherwise perfect pair of shoes, but I’m here to warn you—DON’T give in to temptation!
 Wearing sandals that are even half a size too large can lead to blisters and, over time, foot pain caused by the extra gripping you need to do to keep your shoes in place while you walk (see Rule #1 for further clarification.)